 South Florida Audubon Society provides guides to varied hotspots for bird watching fall to spring.
-Field trip dates are listed on the Home page and detailed on the Events page.
+Field trips are listed on the calendar on the Home page.
 Birding Hotspots were originally researched and prepared by Paddy Cunningham Pascatore.
 When she isn't teaching in the school system, this experienced naturalist is leading local field trips, lecturing at Bonnet House, and taking groups of birders on birding adventures to Chincoteague, Panama, and other far away hotspots.
 Click here to see her upcoming adventures.

 Deerfield Island Park, 1720 Deerfield Island Park, Deerfield Beach 33441